akasmikityma/challemge-mern/backend/readme.md

 GET
-    Create an API which fetches the data from all the 3 APIs mentioned above, combines the response and sends a final response of the combined JSON
+    Create an API which fetches the data from all the 3 APIs mentioned above, combines the response and sends a final response of the combined JSON   [doesnt_work]